AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/migration-manual.md

    ![](assets/users-modified-sprint.png)

-   Select the checkbox with title **Users have been added or modified since the last run**, to synchronize the list of users with the Captivate Prime application.
-If you are migrating the content and data into Captivate Prime application, this may not be required.
+   Select the checkbox with title **Users have been added or modified since the last run**, to synchronize the list of users with the Learning Manager application.
+If you are migrating the content and data into Learning Manager application, this may not be required.
 But, if there is a time lapse between your earlier sprint migration to the latest sprint migration, then best practice is that you choose to synchronize the list of users.
-This step enables the Captivate Prime database to be in sync with your LMS users.
+This step enables the Learning Manager database to be in sync with your LMS users.

    This Synchronization step is recommended when enrollment.csv and user_course_grade.csv are migrated.
-This step enables the Captivate Prime database to be in sync with your Migration database and ensures that all users whose records to be migrated in the Sprint are available in Migration database.
+This step enables the Learning Manager database to be in sync with your Migration database and ensures that all users whose records to be migrated in the Sprint are available in Migration database.

 1. You can start the Sprint migration with your uploaded data and content.
-Click **Refresh** link before starting the Sprint Run to sync up the FTP and Content folders with Captivate Prime application.
+Click **Refresh** link before starting the Sprint Run to sync up the FTP and Content folders with Learning Manager application.

    ![](assets/sprint1-filesupload.png)